Using and maintaining a BEEC

-A Building Energy Efficiency Certificate (BEEC) discloses current energy efficiency information at the time of sale or lease of office space of 2000 square metres (1000 from 1 July 2017) or more.
+A Building Energy Efficiency Certificate (BEEC) discloses current energy efficiency information at the time of sale or lease of office space of 1000 square metres or more.
 BEECs include a National Australian Built Environment Rating System (NABERS) Energy for offices rating and a CBD Tenancy Lighting Assessment (TLA).

 BEECS are used in several ways:

 - BEECs must be provided on request to potential buyers or lessees at the time of sale, lease or sublease